The surface temperature of Europa: Ice thickness

 Under the above assumptions, it is possible to calculate the mean thickness of the icy shell as follows:

-where $\rho_i$ is the ice density, $c_{p,i}$ is the heat capacity of the ice, $\kappa$ is the heat conductance coefficient, $T_f$ is the freezing (or melting) temperature of the ice, and $h$ is the ice thickness. $T_s$ (annual mean) and $h$ depend on latitude and the freezing temperature, and $T_f$, depends on the thickness of the ice (through the pressure at the bottom of the ice) and on the salinity of the water as follows \cite[][]{Gill-1982:atmosphere,Losch-2008:modeling}:
+where $\rho_I$ is the ice density, $c_{p,I}$ is the heat capacity of the ice, $\kappa$ is the deep ice temperature diffusion constant, $T_f$ is the freezing (or melting) temperature of the ice, and $h$ is the ice thickness. $T_s$ (annual mean energy-balance-based) and $h$ depend on latitude and the freezing temperature, and $T_f$, depends on the thickness of the ice (through the pressure at the bottom of the ice) and on the salinity of the water as follows \cite[][]{Gill-1982:atmosphere,Losch-2008:modeling}:

-where $S$ is the salinity of the ocean water, $P_b$ is the pressure (in Pa) at the bottom of the ice (i.e., $P_b=g\rho_ih$), and $T_f$ is given in \degree{K}.
+where $S$ is the salinity of the ocean water, $P_b$ is the pressure (in Pa) at the bottom of the ice (i.e., $P_b=g\rho_Ih$), and $T_f$ is given in {K}.
 Thus, $T_f$ depends linearly on ice thickness.

-The dependence of the thickness of the ice on latitude is not trivial as ice may flow due to gradients in ice thickness \cite[see, for example,][]{Tziperman-Abbot-Ashkenazy-et-al-2012:continental}.
+The dependence of the thickness of the ice on latitude is not trivial as ice may flow due to gradients in ice thickness \cite[see, for example,][]{Tziperman-Abbot-Ashkenazy-et-al-2012:continental, Ashkenazy-Sayag-Tziperman-2018:dynamics}.
 To bypass this complexity, we only estimate the mean ice thickness by performing a spatial mean on Eq. (\ref{eq:h}).
 In addition, since $T_f$ depends on $h$, the global mean thickness of the ice can be estimated iteratively as follows:

 where $j$ is a counter that indicates the number of the iteration.
-We start the process from a typical mean freezing temperature (e.g., $T_f\approx 270\degree{{\rm K}}$), find the mean thickness, and then use it to estimate the new mean freezing temperature.
+We start the process from a typical mean freezing temperature (e.g., $T_f\approx 270{\rm K}$), find the mean thickness, and then use it to estimate the new mean freezing temperature.
 Convergence is achieved after a few iterations.

 The global mean ice thickness and freezing temperature as a function of internal heating are shown in Fig. \ref{fig:h-Tf-Q}.
 First, as predicted by Eq. (\ref{eq:hi}), the mean ice thickness, $\langle h\rangle$, inversely depends on the internal heating, $Q$.
 Second, the thickness hardly depends on the salinity of the water.
 Third, the mean freezing temperature converges to a constant value for realistic internal heating values (i.e., $Q> 40$ mW\,m$^{-2}$).
-Fourth, an increase of salinity by 100 ppt decreases the freezing temperature by 5.75\degree{K}; this is a direct consequence of Eq. (\ref{eq:Tf}).
+Fourth, an increase of salinity by 100 ppt decreases the freezing temperature by 5.75 {K}; this is a direct consequence of Eq. (\ref{eq:Tf}).